mpp-doric/Android-Security-Reference/boot/verified_boot.md

 The [Android CDD](https://source.android.com/compatibility/7.0/android-7.0-cdd.html#9_10_device_integrity) states that if a device supports verified boot then it MUST set the `android.software.verified_boot` prop flag.

+[Key Attestion](https://developer.android.com/training/articles/security-key-attestation.html#certificate_schema) API can be used to check bootloader / verified boot status.

-Also see the SafetyNet link above.
+Also see the SafetyNet link in the Platform Changes section above.

 # Overview